Clicky

 Shoes for Green Suit and Blue Shirt

-If you’ve added a black tie to this ensemble, you can wear a pair of black dress shoes instead.
-The black will make a sharp contrast.
+If you’ve added a black tie to this ensemble, you can wear black dress shoes instead.
+The black will sharply contrast.

 Green Suit and Black Shirt Color Combinations